ARM-software/psa-api/doc/crypto/api/ops/kdf.rst

     .. summary::
         Macro to build a NIST SP 800-108 conformant, counter-mode KDF algorithm based on CMAC.

-    This is the CMAC-based, counter mode key derivation function specified by :cite-title:`SP800-108`, §4.1.
+    This is a CMAC-based, counter mode key derivation function, using the construction recommended by :cite-title:`SP800-108`, §4.1.

     This key derivation algorithm uses the following inputs: